QuocTrung810/Practical_Exercises/Programming_Methodology/Topic_07/README.md

 1. Implement the sequential search algorithm.
 2. Implement the binary search algorithm.
-3. Implement the selection sort algorithm for sorting a list is descendat order.
+3. Implement the selection sort algorithm for sorting a list is descendant order.
-4. Implement the bubble sort algorithm for sorting a list is descendat order.
+4. Implement the bubble sort algorithm for sorting a list is descendant order.